 The project will enable us to:

-We aim to start building Quentin House in October 2020.
-The project will have 3 key phases and planned completion date is Christmas 2021.
+The project will have 3 key phases, we aim to start building Quentin House in February 2021 and planned completion date for Phase 1 is September 2021.

 Quentin House will be a place, all children can learn to cook, to look after themselves, to laugh with friends and spend quiet time in their own bedroom.
 That’s why we’re asking for your donations and support for our Quentin House Appeal to raise the £1.5 million needed to build the new facility.